MathiasReker/blmvuln/README.md

 This module can fix the vulnerability.

 The module is also designed to remove malware from infected websites!
 A typical attack where the attacker replaces the checkout with a fake one.
-The module finds the infected files by patterns, replaces them with the original files, and deletes some malware files added by the attacker.
+The module finds the infected files by patterns, replaces them with the original files, and deletes malware files added by the attacker.

 [![An old rock in the desert](https://user-images.githubusercontent.com/26626066/180667355-5731989b-f917-497e-b459-7488b1b8576d.png "Screenshot")]([https://www.flickr.com/photos/beaurogers/31833779864/in/photolist-Qv3rFw-34mt9F-a9Cmfy-5Ha3Zi-9msKdv-o3hgjr-hWpUte-4WMsJ1-KUQ8N-deshUb-vssBD-6CQci6-8AFCiD-zsJWT-nNfsgB-dPDwZJ-bn9JGn-5HtSXY-6CUhAL-a4UTXB-ugPum-KUPSo-fBLNm-6CUmpy-4WMsc9-8a7D3T-83KJev-6CQ2bK-nNusHJ-a78rQH-nw3NvT-7aq2qf-8wwBso-3nNceh-ugSKP-4mh4kh-bbeeqH-a7biME-q3PtTf-brFpgb-cg38zw-bXMZc-nJPELD-f58Lmo-bXMYG-bz8AAi-bxNtNT-bXMYi-bXMY6-bXMYv](https://user-images.githubusercontent.com/26626066/180667355-5731989b-f917-497e-b459-7488b1b8576d.png))